mayankjain02/Library-Management-System---Core-Java---Console-Based-Application/README.md

 : Retrieves the price of the book.
 -setBookPrice(double bookPrice)
 : Sets the price of the book.

 __*toString() Method*__
 Overrides the
--toString()
-method to provide a string representation of the
+-toString() method to provide a string representation of the Book.
-Book
 -object.
 Returns a formatted string containing the book's name, author, and price.